anexia-it/terraform-provider-anxcloud/README.md

 Additional steps carried out by maintainers:

 4. Review pull request and request changes if necessary
-5. Trigger the integration tests via a `/ok-to-test sha=$SHA` comment.
-The $SHA represents the last commit in the PR.
+5. Approve workflow run via GitHub
 6. Merge the PR into the main branch of [terraform-provider-anxcloud](https://github.com/anexia-it/terraform-provider-anxcloud)

 ## Releasing